 Koloa home prices are not only among the most expensive in Hawaii, but Koloa real estate also consistently ranks among the most expensive in America.

-Koloa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Koloa is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Koloa is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Koloa who work in food service (16.10%), maintenance occupations (13.36%), and office and administrative support (9.67%).

 Also of interest is that Koloa has more people living here who work in computers and math than 95% of the places in the US.

-Koloa is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Koloa is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 In terms of college education, Koloa is nearly on par with the US average for all cities of 21.84%: 17.29% of adults 25 and older in Koloa have a bachelor's degree or advanced degree.